Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems: Implementation

+\textbf{Snapshotting module.} To realize the layer-wise-reuse snapshotting execution, we leverage Python's \texttt{concurrent.futures} library to manage concurrency through \texttt{ThreadPoolExecutor}.
+In the training process, we register \texttt{backward hook} for gradient synchronization, returning handles that allow the training loop to proceed non-blocking.
+On the checkpointing process, a separate thread pool concurrently retrieves gradients from the reusing queue and executes parallel snapshotting to the CPU DRAM.
+To prevent resource contention, we employ a priority-based policy that assigns a higher priority to gradient synchronization tasks over snapshotting tasks.
+This hierarchy ensures that in the event of bandwidth contention, the training task is always prioritized \cite{zhang2025gockpt}.

-To maintain the CPU-side model replica, we configure PyTorch intra-op parallelism via \texttt{torch.set\_num\_threads}, setting the number of threads to match the available CPU cores in order to maximize parallel efficiency.
+\textbf{Persistence module.} To maintain the CPU-resident model replica, the model state in CPU is first initialized by a \texttt{copy.deepcopy()} of the GPU model to ensure consistency at the beginning. we configure PyTorch intra-op parallelism via \texttt{torch.set\_num\_threads}.
 Importantly, the CPU update step only applies gradients to the model parameters without performing forward or backward propagation, which avoids heavy computation overhead and ensures that using CPU resources does not incur noticeable performance degradation.
-Finally, the persistence to storage is performed asynchronously, following a style similar to Checkfreq \cite{mohan2021checkfreq}, thereby maximizing checkpointing throughput without interfering with GPU training.
+Finally, the persistence to storage is performed asynchronously, following a design similar to Checkfreq \cite{mohan2021checkfreq}, which decouples disk I/O from the training critical path.

+\textbf{Recovery module.} When failure occurs, prior work \cite{gupta2024just,wang2023gemini} categorizes failures into two types: hardware failures and software failures.
+For hardware failures (e.g., GPU crashes) where the training state is lost, the distributed training system must replace nodes and reload checkpoints from persistent storage, incurring significant downtime.
+Conversely, software failures (e.g., NaN loss) only cause the training process to terminate but leave the host operating system intact.
+Our design isolates the checkpointing process from the training process.
+Consequently, a software failure in the training process does not corrupt the separate memory space of the checkpointing process.
+Recovery is achieved by reinitializing the training process and directly restoring the preserved, up-to-date CPU-resident model state to the GPUs.
+The recovery from software failures bypasses expensive disk reads, enabling rapid recovery for the most common failure modes.